Samizo-AITL/ai-control-safety-package/index.md

 ## What problem this package addresses

 AI and LLMs are increasingly pushed into control systems.
-In many projects, the real question is not “How can we use AI?” but:
+In many projects, the real question is not:

+> *How can we use AI?*

+but rather:

 > **Where must AI be limited, isolated, or stopped?**

-This package exists to answer that question **clearly, structurally, and defensibly**.
+This package exists to answer that question
+**clearly, structurally, and defensibly**.

 ---